In this tutorial, we are going to learn about IAM, one of the most important and usefully service of Amazon Web Service.

 It is a global service because in IAM, we are going to create our users and assign them to group.

-So we've already used IAM without knowing, when we created an account, we created a root accounts, and has been created by default.
+So we've already used IAM without knowing, when we created an account, we created a root account, and has been created by default.
 This is the root user of our accounts.

 Why do we create users and why do we create groups?

-Well, because we want to allow them to use our AWS accounts and to allow them to do so, we have to give them permissions.
+Well, because we want to allow them to use our AWS accounts and to allow them to do so, we have to give them permission.

 So in AWS, we don't allow everyone to do everything that would be harmful, because a new user could basically launch so many services and they will cost you a lot of money or would be valid for security.

 So in AWS, you apply a principle called the least privilege principle means don't give more permissions than a user needs.

 In case, if a user just needs access to these services, just create permission for that user.

 That's it for this article, in the very next article we will learn How to create an IAM user in AWS step by step.